 Now when you click this shortcut, you will be able to bypass the UAC Prompt.

-If this is too much work, you can use one of these freeware to create an elevated program shortcut to run specified program bypassing the UAC Prompt.
+If this is too much work, you can use this free tool to create an elevated program shortcut to run a specified program bypassing the UAC Prompt.

 Have a nice day!